 We have no ratings limitations on films submitted.
-We program films with a variety content, from family friendly to work that would be more appropriate for mature audiences and would likely be rated R or higher.
+We program films with a variety of content, from family-friendly to work that would only be appropriate for mature audiences.
 Our mission is to program great films and a strong lineup first and foremost.

 Do you have competition sections?

 Yes.
 Jury Prizes are awarded in the following categories: Narrative Feature, Documentary Feature, Narrative Short, Animated Short, and Documentary Short.

 The number of competition films varies from year to year.
 There are normally 8 to 12 features films in each feature competition section (Narrative and Documentary) and 5 to 20 films in each short film competition section (Narrative, Documentary, and Animation).

 Films placed in competition are chosen solely at the discretion of the ATLFF programming team.
 Acceptance to the festival does not guarantee placement in competition.

 Yes.
 Most of our films will screen out of competition.
 In addition, films that screen out of competition may still be eligible for non-juried awards.
 Each year we have an Audience Award for both Features and Short films (voted on by the audience after each screening).
 Other non-juried awards in the past have included the Georgia Film Award, New Mavericks Award, and Pink Peach Award.

 How do you program your shorts?